IreneZoi/PlotsConfigurations/README.md

 Replace ```d/dvalsecc/private``` or ```i/izoi/VBSanalysis``` with your path to the CMSSW installation directory in several files!

+## Control plots

-From PlotsConfigurations go to the following directory (this is based on 2018 data and MC):
+From PlotsConfigurations go to the following directory where year is 2016 or 2017 or 2018 and **VERSION is 7** (so far, maybe it will update tu UL VERSION 9)

-    Configurations/VBSjjlnu/Full2018v7
+    Configurations/VBSjjlnu/FullYEARvVERSION

-In my case using the VBSjjlnu directory, v4.5 and use the split version of the configuration files to have the correct splitting of the signals.
+In my case using the **VBSjjlnu directory, v4.5 and use the split version of the configuration files** to have the correct splitting of the signals.

 Produce the histograms submitting batch jobs using HTCondor.
 NB at the end of the configuration script listed below different samples can be selected.